Jabble/tamu-rdm-workshops/modules/file-organization.md

 - include file extensions (often defaults) to accurately reflect the software environment in which the file was created

 Organising data with Professor Richard Rodger from University of Edinburgh [youtube](https://www.youtube.com/watch?v=RhxVmYtKqIY)

+## Directory structure
+Consider the organisation that will result from naming your files and folders a particular way e.g. project with names of regions like ILSSI for directories

+Type of analysis
+Country
+Region
+Data files

+Country
+Region
+Type of analysis
+Data files

+Remember to thnk in terms of scalability.
+What happens when you have more data for a particular region?
+What happens when you add a new region?
+What's most likely?

+The sub-directory structure should have clear, documented naming conventions.
+Separate files or directories could apply, for example, to each run of an experiment, each version of a dataset, and/or each person in the group.

 ## Exercise:
 Which components do you think are most useful?